ReubenTeng/AMT-CS4347/MusicYOLO/README.md

 Since MIR-ST500 dataset is a mixture of vocals and accompaniments, we need to separate vocals and accompaniments with spleeter first.
 Besides, since the singing duration of each audio in MIR-ST500 dataset is too long, we will first cut each audio into short audios of about 35s for on/offset detection.<br />
 **Note from project team:** Since split_mst.py does not work for us, we have created our own method for splitting the audio and merging the results in splitwav.py and mergeres.py.
+Go to the MIR-ST500 directory for more information.

 Step1.
 Audio source seperation
 ```shell